jfclere/pisolar/README.md

 And the raspberry won't be started if the battery voltage is lower than (600/167.57 ~ 3.58 Volt).

 ## $HOME/.ssh/id_rsa.pub
-That allows you to ssh to the raspberry while it is up, to keep it up from ever move or remove the raspberry id file in the server "myserver.myddns.me"
+That allows you to ssh to the raspberry while it is up.

+To keep the raspberry up for ever: move or remove the raspberry id file in the server "myserver.myddns.me"
 ```
 mv /var/www/html/machines/68fa56d97f7c4ad18b377cc5780ee614 /var/www/html/machines/68fa56d97f7c4ad18b377cc5780ee614.save
 ```